 This is particularly a good idea to do as an HR manager because every time you onboard a new hire, you simply run them through your Scribe without demonstrating it repeatedly.

-You can also create a Scribe page to collate all your Scribes and develop standard operating procedures or SOP for your organization.
+You can also create a Scribe page to collate all your Scribes and develop standard operating procedures or HR SOPs for your team.

 The workplace is evolving, and you want to constantly review your HR policies and procedures to keep them on par with the changing times.